oun111/myproxy/README.md

  ![Alt text](https://github.com/oun111/images/blob/master/myproxy_process_flow_C.png)

- - In this case, client C sends a "prepare" request in "prepare" mode , task 1 in MYPROXY will do:
+ - In this case, client C sends a "prepare" request in "prepare" mode , task 1 in ***myproxy*** will do:
     1. parsing the SQL into syntax tree
     2. hooking to modify the tree
     3. collecting routing informations